Homebuyer Tips After You’re Under Contract

 - What if repairs are required from the appraiser?
 Your Real Estate Agent may contact the Seller’s Agent and try to renegotiate the contract terms.
 If repairs are needed, you may be subject to an additional charge for the final inspection.

-- Perform a final walk-through of the home.
+6. Perform a final walkthrough of the home.

 On closing day, you will sign your closing documents.
-This can take about an hour.
-Once signed, you will receive the keys to your new home!!
+This can take about an hour and usually takes place at the closing attorney’s office.
+If you work with a SimpleShowing Agent, you will also receive your refund check at the closing table for up to $15,000.
+Once all documents are signed, you will receive the keys to your new home!!